captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## CREON:
 Is not Antigone so charged?

 ---

 ## HAIMON:
-Your fellow citizens believe her innocent.
+Your fellow citizens think she's innocent.

 ---

 ## CREON:
 Is the city to tell me how to govern?

 ---

 ## HAIMON:
-Now who is talking like a boy?
+Who's talking like a boy now?

 ---

 ## CREON:
 I and I alone give the orders in this city.

 ---

 ## HAIMON:
-It is no city if it belongs to one man.
+It is no city if it's ruled by one man.

 ---

 ## CREON:
 The law is that the city is the property of its ruler.

 ---

 ## HAIMON:
-All alone you would be a fine king, of a deserted city.
+You alone would be a fine ruler of a deserted city.

 ---

 ## CREON:
-He has taken the woman’s side.
+You have taken the woman’s side.

 ---

 ## HAIMON: